 Your job inside of a large law firm is to bill as many hours as you possibly can.
 If it is a large law firm, you are going to need to bill at least 2,000 hours.
-Employment security (outside of New York) is more and more guaranteed the closer you get to 2,500.
+Employment security is more and more guaranteed the closer you get to 2,500.
 If you are interested in making partner and really standing out, you want to bill more than 2,500 hours.

 If you do this and nothing more, your odds of survival are very good.

-If you bill less than 2,000 hours your job is in jeopardy.
+If you bill less than 2,000 hours, your job is in jeopardy.

 Even in the most severe recession, there are associates in law firms who manage to stay busy because everyone is preferentially giving them work.
-When the law firm goes to lay off people, they see who is busy and who is not.
+When the law firm goes to lay off people, it sees who is busy and who is not.
 That is why it is so difficult for unemployed attorneys to get jobs.
 Future employers know they were not “the best” at their former firms and probably were not given work.

-There are lots of metrics to measure an attorney by such as: social skills, punctuality, treatment of peers and subordinates, looks, writing ability, competence, drive, and negotiation ability.
-But when it comes right down to it, there is generally one factor your superiors will look at--how many hours you billed.
+There are lots of metrics to measure an attorney by such as social skills, punctuality, treatment of peers and subordinates, looks, writing ability, competence, drive, and negotiation ability.
+But when it comes right down to it, there is generally one factor your superiors will look at—how many hours you billed.
 That is what makes the firm money, and that is the one thing that really matters.
 Arguably, all other components of your performance are overshadowed by your billable hour totals.

 How could any group of people be so shallow?
 Well, it is a business.
 How many hours you bill tells the firm you are working.
 Here is what the firm learns from this number:

-- How hard you are willing to work.
 That’s right.
-Give one attorney a bunch of legal matters and they might bill 1,500 hours.
-Give another attorney the same legal matters and they might bill 3,500.
+Give one attorney a bunch of legal matters and he might bill 1,500 hours.
+Give another attorney the same legal matters and he might bill 3,500.
 Which attorney do you think is more profitable for the law firm?
 Moreover, if you are working all the time and billing a ton of hours, you are clearly very motivated and willing to work hard.
 This is good.
 Law firms like people who work hard.

 Superiors will only give you more work if you do a good job when they give you work.
 A partner does not have time to give work to people who do not take their assignments seriously.

 You should always have an attitude where you are hungry and extremely enthusiastic about working.
 This will set you apart a great deal from many of your beaten-down peers who act as if they already have too much work.
 You should always accept work and do so enthusiastically (unless it is physically impossible for you to do so).

 Let me tell you a quick story about an attorney I once knew who was extremely successful.
 He was seated on an airplane next to a large client of the law firm when the client was bit by a spider.
-The client’s leg was hurt, and the client decided to sue the airline, the cleaning company and others tangentially involved.
+The client’s leg was hurt, and the client decided to sue the airline, the cleaning company, and others tangentially involved.

 This was a very, very frivolous case, but the attorney (a young associate) begged the firm to let him take it on a contingency basis and promised to continue billing 2,500+ hours per year (to paying clients) during this time.
-The attorney took on the spider bite case (which he was doing for free) and worked late nights, every weekend and holidays on the case, and eventually took it to trial.
+The attorney took on the spider bite case, which he was doing for free, and worked late nights, every weekend and holidays on the case, and eventually took it to trial.